zarK0-UwU/watermark/README.md

 - topright
 - bottomleft
 - bottomright
-- center (if no position is specified, this will be the default)
+- center
+> will default to center

 Any other position will result in an error.